DiRW: Path-Aware Digraph Learning for Heterophily: Experiments

 \subsection{Ablation Study}

-To answer \textbf{Q2}, we have conducted a series of ablation studies to ascertain the individual contributions of the six core components that constitute the backbone of DiRW.
-Starting with the direction-aware path sampler, we set the walk direction coefficient $q$ to 1 to simulate a sampling scenario without directionality (w/o Dir).
-Next, we conducted separate ablations for the topological-based (w/o Topo) and feature-based (w/o Feat) walk probabilities to understand the relative importance of node profiles and topological structure in guiding the walks.
-Additionally, the ablation experiment for our node-wise attention mechanisms is conducted, which is replaced by directly averaging path embeddings (w/o Att), Gate attention proposed by ~\cite{ahmad2021gate} (DiRW-Gate) and JK attention proposed by~\cite{xu2018jknet} (DiRW-JK).
-The outcomes of these ablation studies are detailed in Tab.~\ref{tab: ablation}.
-Furthermore, to evaluate the adaptive walk length and numbers, we replace them with fixed hyperparameters and depict the outcomes in Fig.~\ref{fig: ablation}.
-We measured the performance and running time under varying walk lengths and number, while keeping other hyperparameters consistent with DiRW to ensure a fair comparison.
-We draw the following conclusions from the results:
+To answer \textbf{Q2}, we have conducted a series of ablation studies to ascertain the individual contributions of the five core components that constitute the backbone of DiRW.

+We began with the direction-aware path sampler by setting the walk direction coefficient $q$ to $1$, simulating a scenario without directionality (w/o Dir).
+Then, we conducted separate ablations for the topology-based (w/o Topo) and feature-based (w/o Feat) walk probabilities to assess the relative importance of node profiles and topological structure in guiding the walk.
+Additionally, we conducted an ablation experiment on our node-wise attention mechanisms, replacing them with direct averaging of path embeddings (w/o Att), Gate attention~\cite{ahmad2021gate} (DiRW-Gate), and JK attention~\cite{xu2018jknet} (DiRW-JK).
+The outcomes are detailed in Tab.~\ref{tab: ablation}.

+Furthermore, to assess the adaptive walk length and numbers, we replace them with predefined and fixed hyperparameters and depict the outcomes in Fig.~\ref{fig: ablation}.
+We measured the performance and running time across varying walk lengths and numbers while keeping other hyperparameters consistent with DiRW.
+From these results, we draw the following conclusions:

-\textbf{Direction-aware path sampler.} By effectively balancing the directionality and existence of edges in digraphs, the direction-aware path sampler has significantly enhanced the model's capacity to capture the intricate topological structures of digraphs, thereby resulting in an average performance improvement of 1.5\%.
+\textbf{Direction-aware path sampler.} By effectively balancing the direction and existence of edges, the direction-aware path sampler has significantly enhanced the model's capacity to capture the intricate topological structures of digraphs, leading to an average performance improvement of 1.5\%.

-\textbf{Topological walk probability.} Designed to facilitate exploration of high-order homophilous neighbors, the topological-based walk probabilities have demonstrated a marked advantage in detecting homophilous patterns within the digraphs, contributing to notable enhancements in the model's predictive performance.

-\textbf{Feature-based walk probability.} By harnessing node profiles to guide the exploration towards nodes with strong homophilous ties, the feature-based walk probability has successfully driven an average performance increase of 1.9\%, highlighting the critical role of feature information in guiding walk preference.
+\textbf{Multi-order walk probability.} The topology-based high-order walk probability shows a clear advantage in detecting homophilous patterns, leading to significant improvements in predictive performance.
+Moreover, the feature-based one-order walk probability achieves an average performance increase of 1.9\%, underscoring feature information's importance in guiding walk preferences.